Hair loss is non-discriminatory when it comes to age, race and gender, but baldness on the other hand is largely a male dominated sector.

 How to Prevent Baldness

 Male pattern baldness is by far the most common condition that the Belgravia Centre deals with.
-Using a combination of clinically proven hair loss treatments and supporting hair growth boosters, most men will experience hair loss stabilisation and varying degrees of hair re-growth in a reasonably short period of time.
-You can see examples of men who have used our tailored treatment courses and their results by viewing our hair loss success stories section.
+Using a recommended course of clinically proven hair loss treatments and, where appropriate, supplementary hair growth supporting products, most men will experience hair loss stabilisation and can also experience varying degrees of hair re-growth in a reasonably short period of time, depending on how advanced their hair loss was when treatment was first started.
+You can see examples of men who have used our tailored treatment courses and their results in the dedicated Male Pattern Hair Loss Treatment Success Stories gallery.

 Preventing baldness from the root source requires a suppression of DHT.
-Finasteride 1mg is a daily pill that’s clinically proven to prevent the formation of DHT without affecting testosterone levels.
-The hair follicles can then effectively get back to business as usual without their normal lifecycle being hindered genetically.
+Finasteride 1mg is a daily tablet that’s clinically proven to inhibit the formation of DHT without affecting testosterone levels.
+The hair follicles can then effectively get back to the business of normal hair growth without their regular life-cycle being hindered genetically by follicular miniaturisation.

-Finasteride 1mg can sometimes generate new hair growth but the most effective treatment for this purpose is minoxidil.
-It’s a vasodilator which means it stimulates blood flow to the hair follicles, relaxes the tissues surrounding the follicle, opens up potassium channels and allows the deliverance of essential nutrients to the follicles to encourage continued hair growth.
+Finasteride 1mg can sometimes generate new hair growth but the most effective treatment for this purpose is high strength minoxidil.
+It’s a vasodilator which means it stimulates blood flow to the hair follicles, relaxes the tissues surrounding the follicle, opens up potassium channels and allows the delivery of essential nutrients to the follicles to encourage continued hair growth.

-Minoxidil is a topical treatment, applied directly to the scalp once or twice a day, which is often effective for diffuse-spread thinning.
-Belgravia offers a range of high strength minoxidil products which our specialists believe to be the most effective treatment for re-growth and maintenance of the hairline, particularly at the temple area – a notoriously stubborn and otherwise hard-to-treat area.
+This is a topical treatment, applied directly to the scalp once or twice a day as directed, which comes in a number of formulations.
+Belgravia specialists believe it to be the most effective treatment for re-growth and maintenance of the hairline, particularly at the temple area – a notoriously stubborn and otherwise hard-to-treat area.

-After treating thousands of cases of hair loss over many years, the Belgravia Centre has found that there are many ways to improve the results of hair loss treatments and tailor the program to suit the individual.
-We may incorporate a number of hair growth booster products to complement the clinically proven treatments and enhance their effectiveness.
+After treating thousands of cases of hair loss over more than two decades, The Belgravia Centre has found there are many ways to bolster hair loss treatment courses and always tailor the programme to suit the individual.
+This may involve incorporating a number of hair growth supporting products alongside the clinically-proven treatments.

-Hair growth boosters are minimally effective if used individually to prevent hair loss, but when used alongside clinically proven treatments they can provide the back-up which will help target hair loss from every angle, and keep the hair and scalp in prime condition for optimal hair growth.
+These adjunct products are minimally effective if used individually to prevent hair loss, but when used alongside either or both of the established treatments outlined above, they can provide the back-up to help target hair loss from every angle, and keep the hair and scalp in prime condition for optimal hair growth.

 Other Ways of Dealing with Baldness